getsolus/help-center-docs/docs/user/software/command-line/index.md

 sudo eopkg it fzf
 ```

 The shell extensions are not enabled by default after the `fzf` package is installed.
 The procedures to enable these features are described below.
-For more tips and examples on the usage of `fzf`, visit its [github](https://github.com/junegunn/fzf) and [wiki](https://github.com/junegunn/fzf/wiki/examples) pages.
+For more tips and examples on the usage of `fzf`, visit its [GitHub repository](https://github.com/junegunn/fzf) and [Wiki pages](https://github.com/junegunn/fzf/wiki/examples).

 ### Fuzzy Auto-Completion